 Exercise and Sleep

-Last Updated February 9, 2024
+Last Updated August 28, 2024

 kaneesha allen Fact checked by Kaneesha Allen

 We all know how important a good night's sleep is for our health and well-being.
-But sometimes it can be hard to get the recommended seven to eight hours of shut-eye.
+But sometimes, it can be hard to get the recommended seven to eight hours of shut-eye.
 And if you're struggling to catch some zzz's even with the best mattress, working out can help.

 We know that exercise has many benefits for our physical and mental health, but can it also help us sleep better?
 Let's take a look at the research to find out.

-Exercising can be benficial
+Exercising can be beneficial

 Exercise and sleep are closely linked.
 In fact, exercise is one of the best things you can do to promote healthy sleep habits.
 Exercise helps by -